Unidata/netcdf-c/man4/netcdf.md

   [[\<](#File-Format "Previous section in reading order")]   [[\>](#Classic-Format-Spec "Next section in reading order")]       [[\<\<](#File-Format "Beginning of this chapter or previous chapter")]   [[Up](#File-Format "Up section")]   [[\>\>](#Internal-Dispatch-Table "Next chapter")]                   [[Top](#Top "Cover (top) of document")]   [Contents]   [[Index](#Combined-Index "Index")]   [[?](#SEC_About "About (help)")]
   ---------------------------------------------------------- -------------------------------------------------------------- --- ------------------------------------------------------------------------ ----------------------------------- --------------------------------------------------- --- --- --- --- ----------------------------------------- ------------ ------------------------------------ ----------------------------------

-C.1 The NetCDF Classic Format Specification {.section}
+C.1 The NetCDF Classic Format Specification
 -------------------------------------------

 To present the format more formally, we use a BNF grammar notation.
 In